[As Amended April 11, 2019]

 Section 4: Treasurer

 The Treasurer is responsible for the funds and financial records of the Local.
-The Treasurer shall prepare the annual Local budget, and deliver a financial report to the Annual Meeting, as well as prepare periodic progress reports as requested by the Executive Board.
+The Treasurer shall prepare the annual Local budget, and deliver a financial report to the Annual Meeting, as well as prepare periodic progress reports as requested by the Coordinating Committee.

 Section 5: Communications Coordinator

 The Communications Coordinator is responsible for recording and communicating the business of the Local to members.
-The Communications Coordinator shall send calls for Regular Meetings, Executive Board Meetings, the Annual Meeting, and any other meetings, calls, or discussions open to membership.
+The Communications Coordinator shall send calls for Regular Meetings, Coordinating Committee Meetings, the Annual Meeting, and any other meetings, calls, or discussions open to membership.
 The Communications Coordinator shall ensure the calls for online voting are publicized to the membership.
-The Communications Coordinator shall ensure an agenda is created and minutes are taken at Regular Meetings, Executive Board Meetings, and the Annual Meeting and communicate those minutes to the membership.
+The Communications Coordinator shall ensure an agenda is created and minutes are taken at Regular Meetings, Coordinating Committee Meetings, and the Annual Meeting and communicate those minutes to the membership.
 The Communications Coordinator is also responsible for coordinating the external communications infrastructure of the Local as head of the communications committee.
 This would include facilitating the creation and maintenance of external and internal communications standards and strategies.
-The Communications Coordinator would have the freedom to establish editorial and communications policy with input from the Executive Board and local membership unless overruled.
-Overruling would require a vote of a simple majority of members on the Executive Board or a vote of a simple majority of the local membership at a local meeting.
+The Communications Coordinator would have the freedom to establish editorial and communications policy with input from the Coordinating Committee and local membership unless overruled.
+Overruling would require a vote of a simple majority of members on the Coordinating Committee or a vote of a simple majority of the local membership at a local meeting.

 Section 6: Membership Coordinator

-The two (2) Membership Coordinators are voting members of the Steering Committee responsible for implementing programs to connect with the members of the local as a whole and to encourage their engagement in the Local’s projects.
-The Membership Coordinators shall prepare an annual Local Membership Report to be delivered at the Annual Meeting, as well as prepare periodic progress reports as requested by the Steering Committee.
+The two (2) Membership Coordinators are voting members of the Coordinating Committee responsible for implementing programs to connect with the members of the local as a whole and to encourage their engagement in the Local’s projects.
+The Membership Coordinators shall prepare an annual Local Membership Report to be delivered at the Annual Meeting, as well as prepare periodic progress reports as requested by the Coordinating Committee.

 Section 7: Assignment of Temporary Duties